Meet the people behind PeopleForBikes

-JJ Trout - Data + Technology Strategist
+JJ Trout - Director of Data + Technology

 JJ manages all things on the data front for the PeopleForBikes Business Network.
 When she's not leading the charge on databases, she can be found racing her two-wheel companion on dirt or winning mutton-busting competitions.